Updated 14th April 2022

 Eating to support weight loss

-According to the NIDDK, obesity and excess fat around your organs and waist can cause insulin resistance
+According to the NIDDK, obesity and excess fat around your organs and waist are a risk factor for insulin resistance

 It’s essential for fighting infections, but ongoing inflammation can have negative effects and contribute to your risk of diabetes and heart disease.